BUREAU OF DEMOCRACY, HUMAN RIGHTS, AND LABOR

 Section 6.
 Discrimination, Societal Abuses, and Trafficking in Persons

-Rape and Domestic Violence: In September, President Mirziyoyev signed a domestic violence law that provides a legal definition of sexual, physical, economic, and psychological violence against women as well as defines the rights of victims of harassment and violence.
-It also set up an interagency framework of responsibilities, including governmental entities such as the Cabinet of Ministries, Ministries of Internal Affairs and Employment and Labor Relations, local government bodies, the mahalla (neighborhood) committee network, and NGOs working in the area of protecting women from domestic violence.
-Information about the government’s enforcement of the law was not available at year’s end.
-Cultural norms discouraged women and their families from speaking openly regarding rape, and the press rarely reported it.
+Rape and Domestic Violence: In 2019 President Mirziyoyev signed a domestic violence law that provides a legal definition of sexual, physical, economic, and psychological violence against women as well as defines the rights of victims of harassment and violence.
+It also set up an interagency framework of responsibilities, including governmental entities such as the Cabinet of Ministries, Ministries of Internal Affairs and Employment and Labor Relations, local government bodies, the mahalla committee network, and NGOs working in the area of protecting women from domestic violence.
+Nonetheless, the criminal and administrative codes did not yet include adequate provisions regarding punishment.
+Protection orders can be issued, but activists said they were of little use to the victim.
+One activist stated, “When issuing protection orders, ‘preventive talks’ are held and the victim is reconciled with the offender.
+It turns out that the protection orders help criminals to avoid the liability they should incur in the event of domestic violence.”

-There are government-run shelters for victims of domestic abuse and telephone hotlines for victims seeking assistance.
+There were government-run and some NGO-run shelters for victims of domestic abuse and telephone hotlines for victims seeking assistance.
 Victims of domestic violence may be sheltered in Centers for Rehabilitation and Adaptation.
+According to the Ministry of Mahalla and Family Affairs, the hotline received 50 to 60 calls per day on average.
+Women in the shelters were provided with food, medicines, and hygiene products at the expense of the ministry as well as at the expense of the Public Fund under parliament.

 Other Harmful Traditional Practices: Polygamy is unofficially practiced in some parts of the country.
 The law punishes conviction of polygamy with up to three years of imprisonment and fines but does not penalize the women in such cases.
 The law does not confer the same rights, including property, inheritance, or child custody rights, to women in unregistered polygamous marriages as it does to those in registered marriages, making women in unregistered polygamous marriages particularly vulnerable to abuse and deprivation of rights when the spouse dies or ends the relationship.